In some cases, you may purchase an asset by making a down payment and then financing the balance of the cost.

 - For the example, it's common to choose One-time amount as the asset type.
 Then enter the full amount of the asset purchase and the month the purchase takes place.
 Make these choices based on the full value of the asset, not based on any individual payments.
 If you need help with asset entries, read Entering assets.
 Click Next:

-- Choose the type of asset (Long term or Current), and then set the useful life of the asset:
+- Choose the type of asset (Long term or Current), set the useful life of the asset, and select whether or not you plan to resell the asset:

 - Click Save & Close to save the entry.